WebAssembly/spec/README.md

 # spec

-This repository holds the official specifications and reference implementations for WebAssembly.
+This repository holds a prototypical reference implementation for WebAssembly, which is currently serving as the official specification.
+Eventually, we expect to produce a specification either written in human-readable prose or in a formal specification language.

+It also holds the WebAssembly testsuite, which tests numerous aspects of conformance to the spec.

 At this time, the contents of this repository are under development and known to be "incomplet and inkorrect".